 Apps on Devices

 We use a small number of Apps on these devices.
-These include:
+These may / most likely will include:

 With our institution owned devices this is already set up.
 With BYOD devices, we may at times invite students to allow the teacher to manage their iPad while the student is in the classroom.
 This is controlled by bluetooth technology.
 Once the students device loses the bluetooth connection the management of the device ends.
 This provides a number of features for teachers including.